 And God’s Word was fulfilled for “That night the angel of the Lord went out and put to death a hundred and eighty-five thousand in the Assyrian camp.
 When the people got up the next morning—there were all the dead bodies!”
 (2 Kings 19:35).
 And the rest of the army fled in defeat.
 “Thus the LORD saved Hezekiah and the inhabitants of Jerusalem from the hand of Sennacherib the king of Assyria, and from the hand of all others, and guided them on every side” (2 Chronicles 32:22).

 Hezekiah’s sickness and healing

-Later, Hezekiah became very sick and Isaiah told him to set his house in order for he will die (2 Kings 20:1).
-But Hezekiah prayed earnestly that God may spare his life and that He may remember how the he was faithful to Him.
+Later, King Hezekiah became very sick, and Isaiah told him to set his house for he will die (2 Kings 20:1).
+But Hezekiah prayed earnestly that God may spare his life and that He may remember how he was faithful to Him.
 So, before Isaiah left the house of the king, the Lord answered his prayer.
 God told Isaiah that He will add fifteen more years to his life.